RCS Blog

 How Are Lead Aprons Disposed Of?

-When lead aprons come to the end of their lifespan, they must be disposed of properly for environmental and human health and safety.
-Learn more here.
+When lead aprons reach the end of their lifespan, facilities must follow proper disposal procedures to protect human health and the environment.

 How Are Lead Aprons Made